Utah Deaf History and Culture

 In 1921, the Utah School for the Deaf had 126 students.
 Primary Hall housed 42 students, while the Main Building housed 84 students (Wenger, The Silent Worker, January 1921).

 The boys were drawn to battle at the moment.
 Veterans who had participated in wars worked at the school, and some of them had scars.
-Many interesting stories from veterans captivated the boys.
-The young boys were divided into groups and were always at battle with each other while playing a fake war (Wenger, The Silent Worker, January 1921).
+Many fascinating stories from veterans captivated the boys.
+The young boys were divided into groups and were constantly battling each other while playing a fake war (Wenger, The Silent Worker, January 1921).

 The boys also participated in various Indian wars.
 The boys used trenches, machine guns, cudgels, swords, and helmets made out of cushioned cooking utensils to fight each other along the Ogden River during the "world war."
 There were spurts of dirt, corks, and various missiles in the air.
 There were daring battles, and even the dead were trampled.
 One of the "dead" kicked a passing enemy, and they both "died" at the same time, making each other laugh (Wenger, The Silent Worker, January 1921).

 While the older boys were playing baseball, the younger boys were "drafted" by the "generals," and the game suffered as a result.
-The older boys made a brotherly appeal to the generals for the release of the "drafted" baseball players.
+The older boys asked the generals to let the baseball players who had been "drafted" go home.
 The "big guys" vowed to end the war if the appeal was denied.
 As a result, the armies were disbanded, and the little boys threw down their rocks to show their support for baseball (Wenger, The Silent Worker, January 1921).

 Students of the Utah School for the Deaf, 1917-1918.
 1st Top Row (L-R): Waldron Robinson, Arthur Hutcheson, Lee Hunter, George Roth, Marvin Stanly or possible Stanley, Nat Underwood, & Allen Fowler.
 2nd Row (L-R): Albert Price, Lorn Alsof (maybe Joe Brandberg), Kenneth Burdett, Virgil Greenwood, & George Laramie.
 3rd Bottom Row (L-R): Wayne Stewart & Oliver Woodard